GetStoreConnect/clean-theme/README.md

 ## How to Add Content Blocks to Picklist

 You can follow the instructions in this document to [add content blocks to the picklist](https://help.getstoreconnect.com/documentation/adding-templates-to-content-template-picklist.html).

-## Configuration

-- Ensure that your root directory does not contain any `.git` hidden folders or files
-- Follow the base theme folder directory even when the folder are empty
-- Make sure the root folder is named `theme`
-- Compress it to a zip file
-- Name your zip file `theme`
-- Upload it via the theme importer
-- Now, go to the theme template list and remove the `.liquid` on each template
-- Rename
-  - snippets/products/card/simple_card > snippets/products/simple_card
-  - snippets/products/card/card > snippets/products/card
-- Preview your theme

 ### Recommended Help Articles